fboucquez/symbol-bootstrap/docs/presetGuides.md

 ### Specify the Nodes' Public Keys.

-In addition to the above, you can provide the accounts Public Keys instead of Private keys in your custom preset.
+In addition to the above, you can provide the accounts public keys instead of the private keys in your custom preset.
-This adds a level of security as the private keys aren't in the custom preset.
+This adds a level of security as the private keys aren't present in the custom preset.
-Bootstrap will prompt for them when performing the different operations requiring user intervention when running the commands.
+Bootstrap will request them when performing the different operations requiring user intervention when running the commands.

 Example: